 - Pentium III 750-megahertz or Pentium M 1.0 gigahertz

 - 1024 x 768 or higher resolution

 - 16 gigabytes (GB) of available space on the hard disk

 - 1366 x 768 or higher resolution

-This Tiny Linux distro is really very small in size which is just 12MB without graphical user interface and on 17MB, it offers the FLTK or FLWM graphical desktop environments.
-Apart from these two variants, it also available as core project that one can use to build his own Linux environment.
+This Tiny Linux distro is really very small in size which is just 12MB without a graphical user interface and on 17MB, it offers the FLTK or FLWM graphical desktop environments.
+Apart from these two variants, it also available as a core project that one can use to build his own Linux environment.
 Besides all the Tiny core is available as CorePlus that is bit heavy in size as compared to other Tiny core offerings, available in 106MB.
 This customized version of the TinyCore Linux offers lightweight window managers such as IceWM and FluxBox.
 And also support Wi-Fi and non-US keyboards.

 The 32-bit and 64-bit versions for Raspberry are also available called PiCore.

 - 64 MB RAM (Recommended)